 All throughout the discussion, people were interrupting each other, they were fighting to get heard.
 And the one woman at the table was constantly being interrupted.
 Literally all the time.

 I recognize this because I was on a radio show recently with two male guests and I found it very tough to get a word in edgeways.
 The interviewer kept asking the men questions and let them answer at length.
 First I wondered why they didn’t want to listen to me, then I felt irritated.
-Especially when one of the guys completely lost the full stop at the end of his neverending sentence.
+Especially when one of the guys was incapable of finding the full stop at the end of his neverending sentence.

 Moment of clarity